tomdaniels/fe-co-property-cards/README.md

 # fe-co-property-cards

 This application was created using the React.js framework.
-Built with `create-react-app`
+Bootstrapped with `create-react-app`

 The Data Array provided was used to create the props for the shortlist card component which can later be replaced with an actual call to an API endpoint.

+Property addresses are clickable to mimic the real Domain.com.au experience!

 ## Getting Started